Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 Your water heater itself suffers the most damage from uncontrolled thermal expansion.
 Internal pressures stress tank welds and fitting connections, accelerating corrosion and tank failure.
 The temperature and pressure relief valve, designed only for emergency use, wears out from constant activation and may fail when actually needed.

-Additionally, warranties are automatically voided without expansion tanks in closed systems.
-This means you'll pay full replacement costs when the heater fails, with no recourse for early failure.
-The $200-$400 cost of an expansion tank seems trivial compared to replacing a water heater years ahead of schedule.
+Warranties are also automatically voided without expansion tanks in closed systems.
+The roughly $325 average cost of a professionally installed expansion tank is trivial compared to replacing a water heater years ahead of schedule.

 Safety Hazards and Emergency Situations

 The most dangerous consequences involve safety hazards that can threaten your family and home.
-In gas-fired water heaters, prolonged pressure buildup can collapse the center flue—the chimney inside the tank that vents combustion gases.
+In gas-fired water heaters, prolonged pressure buildup can collapse the center flue, which is the chimney inside the tank that vents combustion gases.
 When the flue collapses, deadly carbon monoxide cannot escape and may leak into your home instead.

 Critical Safety Issue